trdroid/Ruby-on-Rails-Examples/document_management/README.md

 Consider a resource "session" that provides custom route names for default actions

-GET signin for executing the "new" method in the session controller, which should return a form for the users to signin
+GET signin for executing the "new" method in the session controller, which returns a form for the users to signin

-POST signin for session#destroy
+POST signin for executing the "create" method in the session controller, which gets called when the user posts their credentials and which creates a new session in response to the request.

+DELETE signin for executing the "destroy" method in the session controller, which gets called when the user performs a signout action.

+Do the following changes to <i>config/routes.rb</i>

 ```ruby
 Rails.application.routes.draw do